LeonieBorne/plstuto/README.md

 Cross decomposition algorithms look for the relations between two (or more) blocks of variables.
 These methods are particularly used in neuroimaging to analyze associations between physiological/behavioral variables and brain structure/function.
 Between unsupervised and supervised modeling, this family of algorithms has many members (e.g. CCA, PLS regression, PLS canonical, PLS-PM, etc.) and many approaches are possible to validate the trained model (e.g. cross validation, bootstrapping, permutation test, etc.).
-Here, we propose to write several Python tutorials to help the application and interpretation of these models in practice.
+Here, we propose several Python tutorials to help the application and interpretation of these models in practice.

-## Want to contribute?
+- [Tutorial: Introduction](tutorials/introduction.ipynb) This tutorial explains the general principles of cross-decomposition algorithms, their possible applications and practical considerations.
+It also give an overview of the different cross-decomposition algorithms that exist, including CCA, PLS regression, PLS canonical and PLS-PM.
+- [Tutorial: Data simulation](tutorials/cca_data_simulation.ipynb) This tutorial simulates data with different underlying structures and allow to see how this affects CCA results.
+This is an important step in understanding the usefulness and meaning of the method.
+- Tutorial: Data preprocessing *work in progress*
+- Tutorial: Data reduction *work in progress*
+- Tutorial: Model selection *work in progress*

+## Please help us to complete this set of tutorials!

 ### Who are we?